SEO template for job descriptions and job details pages

 A client just asked me for a template to use to write their job descriptions to maximise the benefits of SEO.

-Not a ‘template’ as such, but some ‘new-starter’ guidelines for SEO copywriting and page architecture for recruitment websites:
+Not a ‘template’ as such!
+Job descriptions best practice for ‘new-starters’ to SEO copywriting and page architecture for recruitment websites.

 Links to the job